CZ.NIC: mojeID

 MojeID is a service that allows users of the Czech Internet to use single login data (username and password) for logging into different websites and web services.
 It eliminates the need for repetitive registration.
 MojeID can be used for all services that support specifically the mojeID service or at least the OpenID technology.
 MojeID also allows storing the user data in one secure place while keeping it up to date.

 Compared to OpenID, mojeID has a major advantage, which is different stages of identity verification.
 The first stage verifies that the user actually has access to the email box and mobile phone entered during registration.
 In the second stage, the user can request a further verification code to be sent to their postal address.
 The highest degree of verification is called validation, at which the user authentication is based on a personal visit to a CZ.NIC office, a valid electronic signature, or an officially certified written request.

 Within the .cz domain zone, mojeID is used by a large number of e-shops, news sites and even some municipalities that use the authentication system, for example, during quick surveys or polls among residents.

 Knot DNS

 Knot DNS is a powerful authoritative DNS server supporting all major DNS protocol functions including zone transfers, dynamic updates and DNSSEC extension.
 Main advantages of this open source solution are performance, scalability, speed and the ability to add or remove zones on the fly without server downtime.
 Knot DNS was presented to the Czech and international public in November 2011.
 Four months later, CZ.NIC released its first final version.

+Knot Resolver

+Knot Resolver is an open source modern resolver implementation designed for scalability, resiliency, and flexibility.
+Its core architecture is tiny and efficient, and most of the rich features are implemented as optional modules, which limits attack surface and improves performance.
+Many resolver features are available out-of-the-box as modules while keeping core tiny and efficient.
+Modular architecture provides a state-machine like API for extensions, such as C and Lua modules.